 If a family member is exploited by a web-based scammer, she or he (or a 3rd party) can file a complaint with the Internet Crime Complaint Center here.

-Given that loneliness is a crucial element in the possibility of a senior being scammed, one step that is possible to take right now to help safeguard a lonely senior parent is to partner with At-Home Care Company, providers of in home care Des Moines and the surrounding areas trust.
+Given that loneliness is a crucial element in the possibility of a senior being scammed, one step that is possible to take right now to help safeguard a lonely senior parent is to partner with At-Home Care Company’s senior helpers in Urbandale, Iowa and nearby areas.
 Our skilled in-home caregivers provide friendly companionship to enhance socialization, transportation to fun activities and outings, and many more services that enable senior loved ones to live and thrive safely and securely at home.

 Help those you love stay safe from internet scams targeting seniors.
 Reach out to At-Home Care Company’s experts in home health services in Des Moines, IA and surrounding communities today at (515) 292-2650.